top of page

 proven incorrect.
 And a small part of articles that promote paper bedding such as carefresh are sponsored or written by companies that sell these products.

-KILN DRIED ASPEN AND PINE SHAVINGS
+KILN DRIED ASPEN AND PINE SHAVINGS(NOT SAWDUST)

 main substrate – should be changed once a week